A Masterclass on Organic Star Anise: Benefits, Uses & How to Brew Whole Pods

 Step-by-step preparation:

-- Place 3 whole star anise pods and the Ceylon cinnamon into a small saucepan with 300ml of cold filtered water.
+- Place the star anise pods and the Ceylon cinnamon into a small saucepan with 300ml of cold filtered water.

 - Once simmering, reduce heat slightly to maintain a steady gentle boil and simmer for 12–15 minutes uncovered.